5 Random Pages

 SATCOM II/III Ground Station

-The reactivated site became a NATO Communications Facility, when a SATCOM II (or III, version varies by report) Satellite Ground Listening Station was built next to the south taxiway of of the main east/west runways, and came to be known locally as the Golf Ball, after being opened by HRH The Princess Anne in 1985.
+The reactivated site became a NATO Communications Facility, when a SATCOM II (or III, version varies by report) Satellite Ground Listening Station was built next to the south taxiway of the main east/west runways, and came to be known locally as the Golf Ball, after being opened by HRH The Princess Anne in 1985.
 The ''Golf Ball' was actually a white fibreglass radome which housed a large dish antenna which could be rotated and elevated to point in any desired direction.
 The radome was connected via a corridor, protected by NBC (Nuclear Biological Chemical) doors, to the main equipment building, an emergency power generator room equipped with twin 180 kW generators, and an accommodation building which housed the station mess, recreation, and office facilities.
 Just after the station was completed, a double layer security fence was added to the perimeter, incorporating and MoD Police Post.

 Unfortunately, it's difficult to be certain of the exact nature of the designation of the station, as the public accounts (including those from semi-official sources such as the sales agents) are woefully lacking, and describe it variously as a radar station (the least likely, and probably based on assumption, and ill-informed references to the existence of a radome on the site), a communications facility, or satellite link (which seems most likely, as Balado Bridge appears in a listing of US Super High Frequency Satellite Communications procedure), and as a listening station, which the receiving side of the SATCOM operation could have carried out during periods of communication inactivity.